silaslll/ISE321_RotationModel/README.md

    ```sh
     Python main.py
    ```

-4. Follow the instruction on the terminal and visit the port
-5. Start using the tool to make your schedule better!
+### Instructions
+1. Inside the project folder run the main.py file

+2. Copy the url that appears in the terminal onto your choice of internet browser

 <p align="right">(<a href="#top">back to top</a>)</p>